A-25 Bridge and Highway

 Kiewit partnered with Parsons to design and build the extension of A-25, Québec’s first public-private partnership (PPP) project in the transportation market.
 The extension was built to improve public transportation between Montreal and the North Shore as well as provide an alternate route for freight transportation.

-The scope of work involves constructing 7.2 kilometers of a new four-lane highway between Henri-Bourassa Boulevard in Montreal and Highway 440 in Laval and a six-lane cable-stayed bridge that crosses the Riviere des Prairies.
-In addition, the crews will construct a pedestrian path and a reserved public transit lane.
+The scope of work included 7.2 kilometers of a new four-lane highway between Henri-Bourassa Boulevard in Montreal and Highway 440 in Laval and a six-lane cable-stayed bridge that crosses the Riviere des Prairies.
+In addition, the crews constructed a pedestrian path and a reserved public transit lane.

-As one of the first construction companies in Quebec to receive an ISO 14001 certification, Kiewit's priority has been to adhere to all environmental management standard guidelines throughout the project.
-Expected to be completed by 2011, the project will achieve greater sustainability in Canada's transportation system.
-To protect and improve the environment, Kiewit agreed to meet the owners’ requirements.
-Some of these included a moratorium on work in the river during fish breeding season (April 1 to August 1); limitations on permanent and temporary loss of fish habitats; compensation for residual losses and duration of temporary losses; and protection of downstream islands by maintaining identical water levels and minimizing sediment on the shorelines.
+As one of the first construction companies in Québec to receive an ISO 14001 certification, Kiewit’s priority was to adhere to all environmental management standard guidelines throughout the project.
+To protect and improve the environment, Kiewit agreed to meet the owners’ requirements, including a moratorium on work in the river during fish breeding season (April 1 to August 1); limitations on permanent and temporary loss of fish habitats; compensation for residual losses and duration of temporary losses; and protection of downstream islands by maintaining identical water levels and minimizing sediment on the shorelines.

 In Montreal, to manage discharge from the highway during use, the team constructed a stilling pond to collect the highway run-off in combination with a stormceptor system that collects sediment, oil and grease.
 Retention ponds will be created in Laval and also combined with the stormceptor system.
 These ponds will improve the quality of water discharged.
 The discharge will be monitored to validate the proper operation of the system.